oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 may be the same server as the resource server or a separate entity.
 A single authorization server may issue access tokens accepted by multiple resource servers.

+The interaction between the resource owner and authorization server (e.g. how the end user authenticates themselves at the authorization server) is also out of scope of this specification, with some exceptions, such as security considerations around prompting the end user for consent.

+When the resource owner is the end user, the user will interact with the client.
+When the client is a web-based application, the user will interact with the client through a user agent (as described in Section 3.5 of {{RFC9110}}).
+When the client is a native application, the user will interact with the client directly through the operating system.
+See {{client-types}}
+for further details.

 ## Protocol Flow